PDE5 inhibitor: Contraindications

 PDE5 inhibitors are contraindicated within 24 hours (or 48 hours with tadalafil) of taking alpha-blockers, soluble guanylate cyclase stimulators, or nitrate medications such as isosorbide mononitrate or isosorbide dinitrate.
 Concurrent use of these medications can lead to life-threatening low blood pressure.
 PDE5 inhibitors are also contraindicated in patients with previous nonarteritic anterior ischaemic optic neuropathy and hereditary eye diseases.

 Despite initial concerns of adverse cardiovascular events in patients prescribed PDE5 inhibitors, several long-term studies have established the safety of the drugs in both healthy patients and patients with cardiovascular risk factors.

 Adverse effects

 All PDE5 inhibitors are generally well tolerated.
 The occurrence of side effects, or adverse drug reactions (ADRs), with PDE5 inhibitors depends on the dose and type of agent.
 Headache is a very common ADR, occurring in >10% of patients.
 Other common ADRs include: dizziness, flushing, dyspepsia, nasal congestion or rhinitis.
 Back pain and muscle aches are also more common in patients taking tadalafil.

-In 2007, the U.S. Food and Drug Administration (FDA) announced that a warning about possible sudden hearing loss would be added to drug labels of PDE5 inhibitors.
+In 2007, the U.S. Food and Drug Administration (FDA) announced that a warning about possible sudden sensorineural hearing loss would be added to drug labels of PDE5 inhibitors.

 Since 2007 there has been evidence to suggest that PDE5 inhibitors can cause an anterior optic neuropathy, although the absolute risk increase is small.

 Finally, there are concerns that PDE5 inhibitors may increase the risk of neonatal mortality in pregnant women, and trials investigating use of the drugs for fetal growth restriction have been suspended.